How To Get a Medical Marijuana Card in Washington DC

 • The applicant must be 18 years or older

-Before prospective caregivers begin to file applications, their respective patients must have successfully applied and be accepted into the district's medical marijuana program.
+Before prospective caregivers begin to file applications, their respective patients must have successfully applied and be accepted into the District's medical marijuana program.
 This is because the applicants must submit some of their prospective patients' information while completing the caregivers' application.
 The application process itself involves submitting the required information on the Caregiver Application Form.
-Some of the details necessary to be provided on the form include:

 Subsequently, applicants must also affirm that they understand the program's regulations and attest to follow these guidelines.
 Applicants must certify that: